About the Two Corner Timing Model

 Quick Zero

 This is actually the signal on which the others are based.
 It's fairly evenly distributed between LONG, SHORT, and CASH, though still a little heavier on the SHORT side.
-The Quick Time Out and Quick variations were made by adding some post-processing steps to Quick Zero, which wasn't originally designed to be used by itself.
-But it has done very well since real-time operation began, with the added safety of being in cash one third of the time.
+The Quick Time Out and Quick variants were made by adding some post-processing steps to Quick Zero, which wasn't originally designed to be used by itself but was later found to do well in its own right.
 It is the most active trader of the bunch, with an average signal lasting only a little more than two days.

 Quick Zero T3

-This variant is designed for the most restrictive of accounts, cash (i.e. non-margin) accounts that can only trade stocks and require a three-day settlement period between the sale of one stock and the purchase of another (known as the "T3 settlement period").
+This variant was designed for the most restrictive of accounts, cash (i.e. non-margin) accounts that can only trade stocks and used to require a three-day settlement period between the sale of one stock and the purchase of another (known as the "T3 settlement period").
 As the name implies, it's based on Quick Zero, which already spends significant time in cash.
 Whenever a signal changes, Quick Zero T3 will stay in CASH for a full three days before opening a new position.
 This ends up spending less that 40% of the time invested, but makes up for it with a tendency to be invested on the more profitable days.
-In fact, Quick Zero T3 has the highest "while-invested" gains of any Two Corner Timing signal.
+While the three-day settlement period is no more, Quick Zero T3 remains.

 The Flow Family

-Originally created as a component of the Quick signals, the Flow signal has done very in its own right for the last few years.
-While Quick Time Out remains the leader in historical performance, the Flow signals have had the highest recent gains.
+Originally created as a component of the Quick signals, the Flow signal ended up doing very well in its own right.
 Unlike the Quick family, these signals spend a little more time LONG than SHORT.

 Flow